joelouthan/Theologicus/src/romans/romans08-37.md

 ## The Text

->Romans 8:37 (CSB) No, in all these things we are more than conquerors through him who loved us.
+>Romans 8:37 No, in all these things we are more than conquerors through him who loved us.

 All of the questions, pushbacks, and opposition that Paul was facing with teaching this one particular truth of God as a through but simple exposition of Christ’s own words when He said:

->John 10:28–30 (CSB) I give them eternal life, and they will never perish.
+>John 10:28–30 I give them eternal life, and they will never perish.
 No one will snatch them out of my hand.
 My Father, who has given them to me, is greater than all.
 No one is able to snatch them out of the Father’s hand.
 I and the Father are one.”

 Now you would think that people, especially devout Christians, would welcome this bold and declarative statement of our own Lord and Savior Jesus Christ with great affection upon our hearts and great peace for our souls.
 Sad to say, there are many Christians today who would vehemently contend that, yes, it is certainly possible for one person to lose their salvation.